Rezanosratpour/Pathways/README.md

-# Extreme Value Dependence Detection for Hyper-Dimentional Datasets
+# Extreme-Value Dependence Detection for Hyper-Dimensional Datasets

-This document describes the Pathways detection modelling workflow used in `project3` for Multi-Dimentional datasets.
-The pipeline uses empirical multivariate tail dependence coeffient to identify extreme value relationships and build feature datasets for forecasting.
+This document presents the pathway-detection modelling workflow for multi-dimensional datasets.
+The proposed pipeline uses an empirical multivariate tail-dependence coefficient to identify extreme-value relationships and generate feature datasets for forecasting applications.

+Pathways are detected across the study area using predefined time lags.
+The workflow also identifies homogeneous regions that share similar sources of extreme-value dependence.
+The analysis can be extended further in the spatial domain by applying consecutive time lags, allowing the roots and propagation structure of each extreme-value pattern to be detected.

+The framework is flexible and can also be applied using a station-based approach.
+In this mode, the algorithm searches the spatial domain of the dataset using specified time lags for a selected station, with the aim of identifying extreme-value pathways within the provided data extent.

+The input dataset is a time series of images with the following shape:

+[(T, H, W)]

+where:

+[T = \text{number of time steps}]

+[H = \text{height of the spatial grid}]

+[W = \text{width of the spatial grid}]

+The time lags are defined as a sequence of integer values:

+[\text{lags} = [l_0, l_1, \ldots, l_d]]

 ## Overview

 The pipeline is implemented primarily in: